Power Analysis

 Parallel

-Patients are randomly assigned to treatment or control and followed independently.
+Participants are randomly assigned to treatment or control and followed independently.

-Patients are randomly assigned to treatment or control and followed independently.
+Participants are randomly assigned to treatment or control and followed independently.
 The most common design for phase III trials.

 Crossover